bangbangcon/west/content/Venue.md

 ## Getting to Santa Cruz

+For registered attendees, we have sent you information about a Slack in which you can discuss carpooling with each other.
+If you haven't received that invitation, please [let us know](mailto:west-2020@exclamation.foundation).

 ### By car from the Bay Area

 - The best way to get to Santa Cruz from most of the Peninsula is by way of